CandlePlatforms/devdocs/docs/validate/validate/core-components.md

 Bor does the following:

-* Produces blocks on the Polygon Network.
+* Produces blocks on the Candle Network.

 Bor is based on Go Ethereum.

-Bor is the Block producer node and layer for the Polygon Network.
+Bor is the Block producer node and layer for the Candle Network.
 Blocks produced on Bor are validated by Heimdall nodes.

 :::note